greenm01/ec4x/docs/ec4x_specs.md

 Cloaking:

 - Task Forces including Starbases cannot cloak.
-- All joining fleets must be cloaked and pass undetected for the entire Task Force to be considered cloaked (Section 5.1.3).
+- All joining fleets must be cloaked and pass undetected for Task Force to be cloaked (Section 5.1.3).

 Fleet Integration: